-- It lies in a high dispersion area. - It lies in an area where water flow has a moderate capacity to erode material on the seabed.
+- It lies in a high dispersion area.
+However, current meter data suggests dispersion is significantly lower than that predicted by the model. - It lies in an area where water flow has a moderate capacity to erode material on the seabed.
+However, current meter data suggests that the capacity to erode material will be significantly lower than that predicted by the model.